June 04, 2016 @ 10:03 CET

-I agree, and I think you make and important observation with “the act of projecting upon”.
-Often we forget, as image makers, that there is always that second moment of interpretation that is necessary, and by definition out of our control (as it should be).
-The first interpretation obviously that of the photographer making the image, but the second one, that of the viewer interpreting that same image at a later stage, an image that he or she can never fully contextualise.
+I agree, and I think you make an important observation with “the act of projecting upon”.
+Often we forget, as image makers, that there is a necessary second moment of interpretation, by definition out of our control.
+The first interpretation is obviously that of the photographer making the image, the second that of viewers interpreting that same image, an image that they can never fully contextualise.

-The fig leaf of course forever being in the way, making it impossible for me to see and possibly understand this, leaving me with my projection only.
-And at the same time most probably protecting me from the disillusion were I able to see and understand it all.
+The fig leaf of course forever being in the way, making it impossible for me to see, leaving me with my projection.
+And at the same time most probably protecting me from disillusion were I able to understand.

 Why disillusion?
-Because not understanding is the most powerful drive… It pushes to jump, to experience, to learn.
-If I understood all, then what would be left.
-The last Homo Universalis died a long time ago, but I can’t help wondering what he felt at that precise moment when he had pushed all fig leaves aside and said to himself “and now i know everything there is to be known”.
+Because not understanding is the most powerful drive.
+It pushes us to jump, to experience, to learn.
+The last Homo Universalis died a long time ago, but I can’t help wondering what he felt at that precise moment when he had pushed all fig leaves aside and said to himself “and now I know everything there is to be known”.
 I doubt it was joy.

 As a human being I’m a social creature.
 I absolutely need to be in this constant state of projection, relating to other humans around me any chance I get, dependent on the other even in my act of being alone, instinctively pushed forward by my will to understand; my lensless eye, my umbrella.